Buch97/Search_Engine/README.md

 In this project we wrote a program that creates an inverted index structure from a set of text documents and a program that processes queries over such inverted index.

-Search Engine based on an inverted index developed by *Stefano Bianchettin*, *Filippo Puccini* and *Matteo Mugnai* for *Multimedia Information Retrieval* course at University of Pisa during academic year 2022/2023.
+Search Engine based on an inverted index developed by @mattemugno*Stefano Bianchettin*, *Filippo Puccini* and *Matteo Mugnai* for *Multimedia Information Retrieval* course at University of Pisa during academic year 2022/2023.
 The documentation can be found [here](/Documentation/documentation.pdf).

 ## Project structure
 The whole project has been developed in Java.